Once upon a time there was a princess.

 Behaviour is medicine.

-Veterinarians have started to act on the fact that behaviour influences physiology, and physiology influences behavior – and explains many behavioural problems.
-For instance, the Fear Free approach is spreading through the veterinary community, having huge success in providing better veterinary care, getting happier customers and animals who actually look forward to their veterinary visit.
+Veterinarians have started to act on the fact that behaviour influences physiology, which in turn impacts behaviour – and explains many challenging behaviours.
+For instance, the Fear Free approach is spreading through the veterinary community, providing better veterinary care, resulting in happier customers and animals who actually look forward to their veterinary visit.

-I believe that the primary gift of Veterinary Medicine to Animal Welfare is to address physiological welfare, and through this approach prevent and diminish behavioural problems.
+I believe that the primary gift of Veterinary Medicine to Animal Welfare is to address physical / physiological welfare, and through this approach prevent and diminish challenging behaviour.

 Applied Behaviour Analysis (ABA).

-The primary value of ABA to Animal Welfare is to help solve individual behavioural problems.
+It is my conviction that the primary value of ABA to Animal Welfare is to help resolve challenging behaviour on an individual level.

 The other three scientific perspectives mentioned here all make more or less sweeping generalizations about populations of animals.
 ABA looks at individuals – and how a specific animal behaves in a specific context.